Categories

 This is where the documentary portion of the movie becomes valuable.
 Via the black-and-white scenes, we see that the fictional “Asteroid City” play was written by Conrad Earp (Edward Norton), an eccentric playwright.
 Earp, according to the documentary, was a solitary, passionate artist, as well as a closeted gay man who had an affair with the actor playing Augie.
 Given this portrayal of Earp, it makes sense that his play would emphasize human-centric themes.
 The dismissal of technological progress and the prizing of releasing concealed emotion are consistent with Earp’s appearances in the documentary.

-But the director of the play, Schubert Green (Adrien Brody), has much different qualities.
+But the director of the play, Schubert Green (Adrien Brody), demonstrates different qualities.
 A manic womanizer, he’s about to be divorced by his wife (Hong Chau) “for an All-Star second baseman;” however, he receives her disdain with outward indifference.
 He also pens contradictory, rambling letters to the actress playing Midge, underscoring an inability to organize his feelings and communicate them maturely.

 These scenes set up Earp and Green as opposites.
 And in accordance with their clashing personalities, we later learn that Green has cut a pivotal scene from Earp’s script in which Augie dreams of his wife (Margot Robbie) and shares an emotional goodbye with her.
 This scene appears to have been the missing piece that would have completed Augie’s character arc.